-As of December 31, 2021, the Company recognized receivables of \$14.3 million from the research incentive program, which are reported in research incentive receivables in the Company's consolidated balance sheet.
-As of December 31, 2020, the receivables from the research incentive program were \$15.1 million.
+As of December 31, 2022, the Company recognized receivables of \$15.5 million from the research incentive program, which are reported in research incentive receivables in the Company's consolidated balance sheet.
+As of December 31, 2021, the receivables from the research incentive program were \$14.3 million.

-During the years ended December 31, 2021, 2020 and 2019, the Company recorded \$8.9 million, \$5.8 million and \$5.9 million, respectively, of income related to the incentive program within the Company's consolidated statements of operations as part of the grant income.
+During the years ended December 31, 2022, 2021 and 2020, the Company recorded \$7.3 million, \$8.9 million and \$5.8 million, respectively, of income related to the incentive program within the Company's consolidated statements of operations as part of the grant income.
+Research incentives depend on the eligible research and development expenses of the respective period.